-- Assists in the development and application of program policies and procedures; - Provides counsel on legislative issues and statewide planning; - Provides recommendations as needed on allowable uses of grant project sites; - Provides technical counsel on project merits; and - Evaluates and ranks grant requests for funding.
+- Assists in the development and application of program policies and procedures; - Provides counsel on legislative issues and statewide planning; - Provides recommendations as needed on allowable uses of grant project sites; - Provides technical counsel on project merits: and - Evaluates and scores grant proposals that results in a ranked list of projects.

 The advisory committee uses the project selection process adopted by the Recreation and Conservation Funding Board (board) to evaluate and rank grant requests.
-The director considers the advisory committee's grant evaluations as advice when recommending projects to the Board.
+The director considers the advisory committee's grant evaluations as advice when recommending projects to the board.